wezm/cc2650/README.md

 cc2650 = "0.1"
 ```

-The `rt` feature is optional and brings in support for [cortex-m-rt]":
+The `rt` feature is optional and brings in support for [cortex-m-rt]:

 ```toml
 [dependencies]